sleif/ssh_tunnel/README.md

 ## Usage

+### Definition

+Host Local - the host executing the ssh command
+Remote - the host ssh connects to via ssh standard port 22 Jump - intermediary host used to connect from Host Local to Remote.
+Target - the host connected to from Remote

+Not covered (yet?):
+- ssh connect port - only standard port 22
+- extra options to the ssh process

 ### Forward tunnel from host local ip to remote

 Use required variables as above.
 Jump host is taken care of connecting to remote, if required.